orsonteodoro/gcf2/profiles/minmax-2018/README.md

 * BOLT is 10-15% performance benefit
 * LTO is -15% cost to +5% benefit for real world ; 41% performance benefit for outliers/synthetic ; +17% mode avg for space savings ; up to 5x the normal build times
 * CFI is &lt;= 1% performance cost

+-Oflags percents are measured relative to -O3.

+The other flags are relative to the same -Oflag.

 ## Notes